calebTree/caesar-cipher/README.md

-# Julius Caesar's Substitution Cipher!
+# Caleb's Caesar Shift/Substitution Cipher!
 Enter an integer (key) to left shift the normal alphabet by that number of positions.
 Then, enter a message to encrypt using your new cipher alphabet.
 🔥 FYI a key of 13 is effectively ROT-13.